project-gemmi/gemmi/docs/hkl.rst

 FFT-friendly (currently this means factors 2, 3 and 5).

 ``sample_rate`` sets the minimal grid size in relation to *d*:sub:`min`.
-It is defined analogically to the keyword ``SAMPLE`` in the CCP4 FFT program.
+It has the same meaning as the keyword SAMPLE in the CCP4 FFT program.
 For example, ``sample_rate=3`` requests grid size that corresponds to real-space sampling *d*:sub:`min`/3.
 (N.B.
 3 here is equivalent to Clipper oversampling parameter equal 1.5).